jeichorn/go-caching/README.md

 #Go-Caching

-The go-caching packaging providers a scalable caching component for golang.
+The go-caching package providers a scalable caching component for golang.

 ##Container